Medical expert of the article

 74 |

-When drawing up the list of criteria, it was decided to include not the indicators themselves, but their groups, leaving the final choice of the evaluation method for the researcher.
-More than 90% of the OMERACT III conference participants supported inclusion of the following indicators (or their groups) in the main list:
+When compiling the list of criteria, it was decided to include not the indicators themselves, but their groups, leaving the final choice of the evaluation method to the researcher.
+More than 90% of the OMERACT III conference participants spoke in favor of including the following indicators (or their groups) in the main list:

 - pain,